Retailer Guide | Amazon

 • Decide on a wall where you can measure the drop height and mark off 18” and 36”, which are the two heights that Amazon’s template asks you to drop from.

-• Then follow Amazon’s instructions on how the item should fall to the floor in each of the drop tests.
+• Then, follow Amazon’s instructions on how the item should fall to the floor during each drop test.

 • The package must fall on each corner, edge, and face.